kuhlman-labs/workflow-archiver-bot/README.md

    ./workflow-archiver
    ```

-8. Configure the GitHub App webhook:
+8. Configure the GitHub App:
    - Go back to the GitHub Developer Settings page.
-   - Under your app's settings, click on "Webhooks".
    - Add a new webhook URL with the following details:
      - Payload URL: `http://<your-app-host>:<port>/api/github/hook`
      - Secret: the value of `WEBHOOK_SECRET` you set in `config.yml`
      - Select the individual events: `Workflow Run`.
    - Under Permissions, select the following:
      - `Read` for `Actions`.
+   - Install the app on the orgs/repositories where you want to archive workflow logs.

 ## Usage